- What Causes Mouth Ulcers?

 Make a paste and apply directly to your mouth ulcer twice per day.

-Black tea contains tannins, which are thought to possess pain-relieving properties (21).
+Black tea contains tannins, which are thought to have pain-relieving properties (21).

 Place a damp tea bag on your mouth ulcer to help soothe the pain.